Specializing in women’s emotional health thru art

 Somewhere between childhood and adulthood we stop playing.

-We turn into responsible hardworking adults and we box up that playful little girl and put her on a shelf in the back of the closet.
+We turn into responsible hardworking adults and we box up that creative, playful little girl and put her on a shelf in the back of the closet.
 Years later, we are confused as to why we may be feeling snappy, angry, over-emotional, sad, tired or bored.

-That playful little girl is begging you to remember her!
-To pull her off the shelf to play, have fun, laugh and enjoy life like you used too.
+That creative little girl is begging you to remember her!
+To pull her off the shelf to let go,

+Obviously, playing all day isn’t reality.
+We are adults and we have responsibilities.
 That’s not what I’m talking about.
-I’m talking about resurrecting that lighthearted,
+I’m talking about resurrecting that lighthearted, happy little girl you used to be.

 The girl with the flower in her hair, a skip in her step and joy in her heart.